Best Lake Getaways in the U.S.

 Aquaphiles can enjoy boating, paddle boarding and other water sports on the lake, but if you don’t have equipment, don’t worry.
-Book a scenic 90-minute cruise where you can sit back and admire the wildlife (and the lakefront homes).
+Book a scenic cruise where you can sit back and admire the wildlife (and the lakefront homes).

 For a quirky detour from the lake, visit Seven Stars Alpaca Ranch, just 15 minutes from Coeur d’Alene.
 Run by a couple that originally hails from Alaska, the ranch gives visitors a chance to get up close and personal with alpacas on guided tours.